Career PathsGrades 9 - 12

 About the Course

 Students take several assessments to discover which careers best fit their personality, interests, values, learning style, and skills.
-They compile a list of careers which they research, then select the two best careers for them.
-They speak with someone in each of these fields, and job shadow.
-They also research different schools or training opportunities.
+They compile a list of careers which they research, then narrow down.
+They speak with someone in two of their chosen fields, and job shadow.
+They also research different schools or training opportunities if needed.
 Should they decide to go to college, we look at posible majors.
 We also cover resume writing, interviewing, networking, and etiquette.
-Even if the student is not able to finalize a career decision, they will better understand the process, and know what they need to consider in the future.
+Students will create a career path, gain a better understanding of the process, themselves, and what they need to consider in the future.